rebekkanordheim/growthguide/README.md

 - Figma (for design)
 - HTML
 - CSS
-- JavaScript for fetching API and making a carousel.
+- JavaScript (for fetching API and making a carousel)

 ## Getting Started